 It is also informed by a theme, which is chosen from community suggestions each year.
-The Burning Seed 2016 theme is DEEP SPACE.
+The Burning Seed 2019 theme is Zoophemism.
 The theme is more a unifying guide than rule.
 There is only one rule of thumb here: it’s all up to you and me, so join in and set your creativity free.

 Putting Art on the Paddock

 The ARTery is the team through which art at Burning Seed pivots.
 It facilitates and fosters radical self-expression by advocating for and supporting art at the event, and beyond its borders.
 It is our goal to see new and innovative artworks at Burning Seed event every year.